jeff1evesque/machine-learning/doc/programmatic_interface/predict/model_predict.rst

 The following properties define the above ``data`` attribute:

-- ``collection``: collection of dataset documents, used to generate a prediction
+- ``collection``: collection of dataset documents, used to generate a model, via the `model_generate` session, which is also used to name the corresponding model

 - ``session_type``: corresponds to one of the following session types: